 - Be sure to protect the owner (and your stuff!) by keeping the rental home secured when you are away, just like you would at home.

 Check Out Time

 - As soon as your things are all out, begin a walk-through of the rental to make certain no property damage occurred in the course of your remain.
-We recommend walking through with the property manager wherever possible (often this isn't possible)..
-If the property manager is not available, be sure to take photos of the property to record its condition.
+We recommend walking through with the rental manager wherever possible (this may not be possible)..
+If the property owner is not available, make certain you take photos of the property to record its condition.